SamuelFarrel/os232/links.md

 3. [Concurrency in Operating System](https://www.javatpoint.com/concurrency-in-operating-system) - Brief explainful article that discusses about what's conccurency in operating system.
 4. [How to : Backup in VirtualBox](https://www.thetechedvocate.org/how-to-backup-and-move-virtualbox-machines/) - Article that guides you how to backup, move, and configure your VM in VirtualBox.
 5. [Encrypting in Linux](https://devconnected.com/how-to-encrypt-file-on-linux/) - A simple guide about how to encypt file in Linux, help you finish part of the weekly assignment.

+## WEEK 7
+1. [Process Synchronization in Operating System](https://www.geeksforgeeks.org/introduction-of-process-synchronization/) - A good article about synchronization in operating system.
+It talks about the introduction, race condition, critical section, and mutual exclusion of operating system.
+2. [Example(s) of Synchronization in Operating System](https://users.cs.duke.edu/~chase/systems/sync-examples.html) - This article gives some examples of synchronization such as process manager, EventPair, LPC, WorkCrew, Spinlocks, and many others.
+3. [Deadlock in Operating System](https://www.geeksforgeeks.org/introduction-of-deadlock-in-operating-system/) - This page helps you understand about the concept of Deadlock in operating system.
+It talks about the example, condition, algorithm, how to handle, prevention, detection, ignorance, and recovery of dreadlock.
+4. [How to Avoid Dreadlock](https://www.infoworld.com/article/2075692/avoid-synchronization-deadlocks.html) - A brief guide how to NOT get dreadlock, with examples.
+5. [How to Resize Image](https://www.wikihow.com/Resize-a-JPEG) - Simple tutorial about how to resize image, helps you finish some part of this week assignment CORRECTLY.